… or “Rise of The TrollBot”

 - Trapezoidal Z-Axis screws

-I've finally bought 300x200 mm Kapton bed heater so I could start printing larger models and finally add automatic bed leveling.
-I chose capacitive proximity sensor LCJ18A3 straight from Chinaaaaaa !
-Hell yeah ;)
+I’ve finally bought a 300×200 mm Kapton bed heater so I could start printing larger models and finally add automatic bed leveling.
+I chose a capacitive proximity sensor LCJ18A3 straight from Chinaaaaaa!
+Hell yeah 😉

-However, I've bought a wrong one so I had to connect it through relay lolz :D
+However, I bought the wrong one so I had to connect it through relay lolz 😀

 Z-Axis finally received 10mm trapezoidal screws along with CNC-made aluminum parts.